-2. That the Commission willfully rejected the distinction between what is and what ought to be in its illinformed judgement that the senior line of Rt Saurara's living descendants cannot, as a matter of a categorical principle, be found in the mataqali valenisau.
+2. That the Commission willfully rejected the distinction between what is and what ought to be in its ill-informed judgement that the senior line of Rt Saurara's living descendants cannot, as a matter of a categorical principle, be found in the matagali valenisau.